angular/angular/aio/scripts/generate-events/README.md

 Although the source code in [apps-script-extension/](./apps-script-extension/) and the actual code used in the spreadsheet are independent, it is advised for versioning purposes to keep the two in sync.
 Whenever a change is needed to be made to the Apps Script extension, the change should be applied in both places.

+### How to debug

+If the process does not work as expected, i.e. changes are made to the spreadsheet but no pull request is created to update `event.json`, there are three places where one can look to find out at which point the process breaks:

+1. Ensure that the Apps Script extension runs successfully:

+  - You can check the previous executions of the `updateEventsOnFirebase()` function by opening the spreadsheet and clicking on `Extensions > Apps Script > Executions`.
+    There, you can see when the extension ran and also click on an execution to see the output log.

+    _**NOTE:** For this project, executions can be found [here](https://script.google.com/home/projects/1X4IxdwG3WBE-jGK_3PZi5Ud1y-A3V2x_ZbKd0dHZGudRJgL_ssLVS9y2/executions)._

+  - You can also manually run the `updateEventsOnFirebase()` function by opening the spreadsheet and clicking on `Extensions > Apps Script > Editor > persister.gs`.
+    From there, choose the function in the dropdown at the top of the editor and click the `Run` button.

+    _**NOTE:** For this project, the editor can be found [here](https://script.google.com/home/projects/1X4IxdwG3WBE-jGK_3PZi5Ud1y-A3V2x_ZbKd0dHZGudRJgL_ssLVS9y2/edit)._

+2. Ensure that the database contains the correct data:

+  - Visit the [Firebase console](https://console.firebase.google.com/), open the targeted project and click on `Realtime Database`.

+  - From there, you can explore the data and ensure that the `events` node contains the expected data.

+  _**NOTE:** For this project, the database can be found [here](https://console.firebase.google.com/project/angular-io/database/angular-io/data)._

+3. If you have set up a GitHub Action, ensure that it runs successfully:

+  - You can check the previous runs of the GitHub action by visiting the repository page on GitHub, clicking the `Actions` tab and then choosing the correct workflow from the list on the left.

+  - From there, you can see when the action was run and also click on a run to see the completion status of each job and the output log.

+  - You can also manually run the action, by clicking the `Run workflow` button.

+  _**NOTE:** For this project, you can see runs of the `Update AIO events` GitHub Action [here](https://github.com/angular/angular/actions/workflows/update-events.yml)._

 ### Trade-offs/Alternatives considered